leonbloy/pngj/README.md

-# PNGJ: Java library for reading and writing PNG images
+# PNGJ: Java library for PNG encoding

 PNGJ is a pure Java library for high performance encoding and decoding PNG images